 What's happened

-Labor Secretary Lori Chavez-DeRemer and her top aides are on leave amid allegations of travel fraud and inappropriate conduct, including an extramarital affair with a subordinate.
-The complaint, filed with the Department of Labor's inspector general, accuses her of abusing her office and engaging in unprofessional behavior during official trips.
-Both the department and White House deny the allegations, calling them baseless.
-The investigation follows reports of lavish travel and alleged misconduct in hotel and private settings, with the secretary's office defending her record and denying any wrongdoing.
-The story highlights ongoing concerns about ethics and accountability in government officials, with potential political implications for Chavez-DeRemer and her administration.
+U.S. Labor Secretary Lori Chavez-DeRemer is on leave amid allegations of travel fraud and inappropriate conduct, including an extramarital affair with a subordinate.
+The complaint, filed with the inspector general, accuses her of abusing her office, drinking in her office, and creating fake trips for personal gain.
+Both the department and White House deny the allegations.
+The investigation follows reports of lavish travel and misconduct, with her aides also placed on leave.

 What's behind the headline?